AMHembrough/Final-Projcet/README.md

 Through discussions with several TAs and our course instructor, we learned of a more appropriate model for time series forecasting called ARIMA.
 ARIMA is an acronym that stands for AutoRegressive Integrated Moving Average.
 This type of modeling utilizes a relationship between a single observation in time and X number of lagged observations.
 This is an ideal model for “out-of-sample” forecasting.

 # Database

-Team members submit the code for their machine learning model, as well as the following:

 ## Database stores static data for use during the project